willsofts/cloranc/README.md

 | NOTIFY_HUB_URL | this point to SignalR connection hub server url (to get alert message) |
 | NOTIFY_API_URL | this point to notification api server url (to get notify info such as latest, weekly, monthly) |
 | NOTIFY_WEB_URL | this point to notification web server url (to open and launch web page) |

+(In case of using CSP, try to allow notification host and hub too)

 ## How to customize menu
 1. Server Side Render (SSR) ex. `http://localhost:8080/index`